Questions and Answers

 THE PROCESS FOR QUALIFYING

-Considering that the focus of Rediscovered Artists is upon late career artists and artist estate collections, please explain what the term, “Late Career Artist,” really means.
+What does the term, “Late Career Artist,” really mean?
 And, what about Mid Career Artists?
 Emerging Artists?

 We want people to learn to really look at art, not merely at labels and ages.
 Significant art stands on its own regardless of the age of its maker.
 But ever since we entered the post-Warhol era, the art market has persistently labeled artists according to three absurdly broad age categories: Emerging, Mid Career, and Late Career.
 And, in the process, these designations have accentuated the dismaying fact that far too many accomplished but older artists have been passed over simply owing to what is often an annoying fascination with youth, thanks to clever marketing.